VaibhaviS123/Student-Management-System/README.md

 3. Right-click on the project and select **“Clean and Build”**.
 4. Run the project by pressing **Shift + F6** or by using the **Run** menu.

-## Screenshots (Optional)
-Add screenshots of your GUI application here.